oracle-livelabs/oci-core/oci-cli/oci-cli/oci-cli.md

     ![](images/CLI_008.png)

 3. Return to the OCI Console and navigate to **Identity & Security -> Compartments**.
-Copy the OCID of the assigned compartment and save for later use.
+Copy the OCID of the root compartment (or whichever compartment you have been assigned/are using for this lab) and save for later use.

     ![](images/CLI_009.png " ")